Pak Hon-yong

 During the Japanese occupation of Korea, he tried to organize the Korean Communist Party.
 When the Japanese authorities cracked down on the party, he went into hiding.
 After Korea's liberation, August 1945, he set up the Communist Party of Korea in the South, but under pressure from American authorities he moved to North Korea (then People's Committee of North Korea) in April 1948.
-He attended a meeting with Kim Gu and Kim Kyu-sik on the subject of Korean reunification.
+He attended a meeting with Kim Ku and Kim Kyu-sik on the subject of Korean reunification.

-On record, he collaborated with Kim Il-sung in the Korean War.
-Park Hun-young was surprised by the strength of President Syngman Rhee's crackdown.
-Rhee massacred Southern dissenters, as in the Jeju Uprising, the Mungyeong Massacre and the Bodo League Massacre.
+On record, he collaborated with Kim Il Sung in the Korean War.
 In 1955, on account of the defeat in the Korean War, he was sentenced to forfeiture of all property and death.
-Although the Soviet Union and China tried to dissuade Kim Il-sung from executing Pak, Pak was eventually executed for the fabricated accusation of being an American spy.
+Although the Soviet Union and China tried to dissuade Kim Il Sung from executing Pak, Pak was eventually executed for the fabricated accusation of being an American spy.

-Life
+Biography

 Early life

-Pak was born to a yangban family of the Yeonghae Park lineage in Sinyang-myeon, Yesan County, Chungcheongnam-do.
+Pak was born to a yangban family of the Yeonghae Park lineage in Sinyang-myeon, Yesan County, South Chungcheong Province.
 However, he was the illegitimate son of a concubine.

 In 1919, he graduated from Kyŏngsŏng Ordinary High School, now Kyunggi High School.
-In March 1919, he was involved in the March 1st Movement and later independence movements.
+In March 1919, he was involved in the March First Movement and later independence movements.

 Political activities

 In 1921, he joined the Shanghai branch of the Communist Party of Korea, Irkutsk faction.
 At this time, he was secretary of the Korean Communist Youth League.
 In January 1922, he participated in the Comintern Far East People's Representative Council in Moscow.

 Pak Hon-yong was arrested in Korea in April 1922 and was charged with being a Communist Party organizer.
-He was released in 1924 and became active as a reporter for the newspapers Dong-a Ilbo and Chosun Ilbo.
+He was released in 1924 and became active as a reporter for the newspapers The Dong-A Ilbo and The Chosun Ilbo under the names Ijong (이정) and Ichun (이춘).

 Underground

 On 18 April 1925, Pak Hon-yong became one of the founders of the Communist Party of Korea.
-From this point until the end of World War II his activities were clandestine.
+From this point until the end of World War II, his activities were clandestine.

-In 1926, he appeared in court.
+In 1926, Pak appeared in court.
 During the trial, he feigned insanity and ate feces, with the result that he was acquitted in November of that year.
 Afterwards, he was confined to his home due to his supposed ill-health, but in December he escaped by way of Manchuria to reach the Soviet Union.
 It was only then that the Japanese realized that he was feigning madness.

 In the Soviet Union, he was educated in the International Lenin School, returning home in 1940.
 Back in Korea, he was active in the resistance to Japanese rule.